Overwhelming Jobs Don’t Need to Be Overwhelming Forever

 This was definitely one of those jobs where you want to say, “Thanks for the opportunity, but this job isn’t for me.”
 But around the three-month mark, I started to really get comfortable with this job.
 I created a detailed, 10-page report on improvements that could be made.
 My bosses were really impressed after going over the report.
 It was like, “Look at what the new guy came up with.”

 The next time you start a new job, it may come easily, or it may be a challenge.
 My advice is that you have to give yourself the time to adapt!
 If you don’t, you could walk out on a job that may have been a significant opportunity.

 Expect a Learning Curve

 Set a deadline to adapt.
 It could be a week or two or a few months, and once you’re there, decide if you are going to stick with the job.
 Once you are comfortable with the job, you can make an informed decision rather than an emotional one.

 One of the best things you can do when starting a new job is to take detailed notes.
 Don’t expect to try and keep it all in your memory.
 Keep your notes neat and detailed so that you can understand them later.

 Going over your notes before you go to bed will allow your brain to process the information while you sleep.

 - Asking questions allows you to get the right information, as well as showing interest in what you’re learning.

 - Remember, you are still learning.
 Don’t argue and try and do things differently; learn it the way it’s done first.
-Later on, when you are more experienced, and people are familiar with, you can make suggestions.
+Later on, when you are more experienced, and people are more comfortable around you, then you can make suggestions.

 These were just a few suggestions that will help you take control and make the best of an overwhelming job!